Chalarangelo/30-seconds-of-code/snippets/isObject.md

 Returns a boolean determining if the passed value is an object or not.

+Uses the  `Object` constructor to create an object wrapper for the given value.
+If the value is null or undefined, it will create and return an empty object otherwise, it will return an object of a type that corresponds to the given value.

 ```js
 const isObject = obj => obj === Object(obj);
 ```